 Interestingly, the law states that the way in which a user’s browser settings are set may be sufficient to indicate consent to the placing of cookies:

-“consent may be signified by a [user] who amends or sets controls on the internet browser which the [user] uses or by using another application or programme to signify consent.”
+“consent may be signified by a [user] who amends or sets controls on the internet browser which the [user] uses or by using another application or program to signify consent.”

 At present, however, the ICO argues that most browser settings are not sufficiently sophisticated to justify a website owner implying consent from them.
 Guidance from the ICO assures us that: